Minecraft Gamerules Guide - All Game Rules Explained

 Administrator Rules

-These technical settings mainly concern server management and system limits.
+These technical parameters mainly concern server management and system limits.

 maxEntityCramming